ueberauth/guardian/README.md

 1. Automatically authenticate
 2. Authenticate with more control manually.

-To automatcially authenticate `use` the Guardian.Phoenix.Socket module in your socket.
+To automatically authenticate `use` the Guardian.Phoenix.Socket module in your socket.

 ```elixir